 The degree to which an individual can control their emotions and impulses.
-People who self-regulate can avoid allowing their negative emotions to lead to a long-term negative effect, i.e., not making impulsive, careless decisions and thinking before they act.
+People who self-regulate can avoid allowing their negative emotions to lead to a long-term negative effect, i.e., not making impulsive, careless decisions, and thinking before they act.

 The degree to which an individual is able to motivate themselves and achieve their goals.
 Those who are motivated are achievement-driven, committed, optimistic, and take the initiative.

 The degree to which an individual is able to identify with and understand the viewpoints and needs of others.
-An empathetic person often has a high level of emotional intelligence and is able to recognize feelings of those around him/her even when those feelings may not be readily apparent.
+An empathetic person often has a high level of emotional intelligence and is able to recognize the feelings of those around him/her even when those feelings may not be readily apparent.